How to make a captivating Kickstarter video for your board game

 Keep your video to 1-2 minutes max and focus on highlighting why your game is awesome.

-Think of an ad or a movie trailer, not the full feature.
+Think of this as an ad or a movie trailer, not the full feature.

 What your video should include